Retiring in Montana: a complete guide

 What age can you retire in Montana?

-• Retirement savings: Regardless of retirement age, it is important for individuals to start saving for retirement as early as possible.
+• Retirement savings: It is important to start saving for retirement as early as possible.
 Many financial experts recommend saving at least 15% of your income for retirement.
-You could check out the average retirement savings in the US.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Montana, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.